• Skip to main content

 If you do not like to swipe twice to access quick setting buttons, you can swipe down once with two fingers, as shown in the picture below.

-This gesture will bring you to the Galaxy S21 quick panel without through the notification panel.
+This gesture will bring you to the Galaxy S21 quick panel without going through the notification panel.

 To use this gesture to access Galaxy S21 quick settings panel, your two fingers must start from the status bar.
 If you start somewhere on the Galaxy S21 home screen area, the gesture may be registered as a long tap (and enter Home screen edit mode, as explained here).